anastasia-tsvetkova/anastasia-tsvetkova.github.io/kw.md

 </style>

 ## Instrument
-Konus-Wind (hereafter KW; [Aptekar et al. 1995](https://ui.adsabs.harvard.edu/abs/1995SSRv...71..265A/abstract)) is a gamma-ray spectrometer designed to study temporal and spectral characteristics of gamma-ray bursts (GRBs), solar flares (SFs), soft-gamma repeater bursts (SGRs), and other transient phenomena over a wide energy range from 13 keV to 10 MeV, nominally (i.e., at launch; see the end of this section).
+Konus-Wind (hereafter KW; [Aptekar et al. 1995](https://ui.adsabs.harvard.edu/abs/1995SSRv...71..265A/abstract)) is a gamma-ray spectrometer designed to study temporal and spectral characteristics of gamma-ray bursts (GRBs), solar flares (SFs), soft-gamma repeater bursts (SGRs), and other transient phenomena over a wide energy range from 13 keV to 10 MeV, nominally (i.e., at launch).
 It consists of two identical omnidirectional NaI(Tl) detectors, mounted on opposite faces of the rotationally stabilized Wind spacecraft.
 One detector (S1) points toward the south ecliptic pole, thereby observing the south ecliptic hemisphere; the other (S2) observes the north ecliptic hemisphere.
 Each detector has an effective area of ∼80–160 cm2, depending on the photon energy and incident angle.